 5. Only grades of B or better will be accepted as transfer credit.
 An official transcript showing transfer credit must be submitted to the Graduate School.

 6. Coursework (including transfer credit) must be completed within the six-year period immediately preceding the date of completion of the program.

 7. A maximum of 6 credit hours of independent study may be included in the program.

 8. Students must maintain a minimum cumulative GPA of 3.0 (4.0 scale).

-9 Master of Science candidates must complete a) a research methods course and b) a supervised project approved by the principal adviser.
+9. Master of Science candidates must complete a) a research methods course and b) a supervised project approved by the principal adviser.
 Individual principal advisers may impose further requirements on candidates based on practices and policies of their home department (second reader or oral defense, for example).
-These must be specified in writing at the outset of the degree program (completed Principal Adviser Consent Form).
+These must be specified in writing at the outset of the degree program on the completed Principal Adviser Consent Form.

 10. A Degree Candidacy Application Form, approved by the student’s principal, secondary (if required), and tertiary (if required) must be submitted to the Graduate School before the completion of 12 credit hours at Buffalo State.

 11. Students completing degree requirements each spring semester are requested to submit designated assignments/artifacts in Taskstream by the close of the semester for the Multidisciplinary Studies Program Assessment.